Tiny Teff Grains Deliver Big on NutritionUpdated: April 28, 2017Gluten Free, Traditional Preparation of Grains

 Teff Porridge (a Great Place to Start)

 Porridge made from teff is my personal favorite beating out even that old stand-by – oatmeal.
-It is easy to make and a great place to start with teff in your kitchen if you don’t currently have a grain grinder that permits easy grinding of fresh teff flour.
-I don’t recommend purchasing teff flour, as much of the nutritional benefit is lost within a few days of grinding.
+It is easy to make and a great place to start with teff in your kitchen.
+This is especially true if you don’t currently have a specialized grain grinder that permits easy grinding of the tiny grains into fresh flour.
+I don’t recommend purchasing the flour for baking, as much of the nutritional benefit is lost within a few days of grinding.

-Sprouted Teff: Teff only requires 36 hours or less to sprout – the shortest time of any grain.
+The tiny size of this gluten free grain requires only 36 hours or less to sprout – the shortest time of any grain.
 This is likely due to low amounts of mineral blocking phytic acid, although I was unable to find definite numbers on this to confirm.

 If you would like to sprout your teff grains before cooking to add additional vitamins and render it even more digestible, follow these steps before cooking:

-- Place 1 cup of teff grains in a glass sprouting jar (I like these).
+- Place 1 cup in a glass sprouting jar (I use these).

-- Rinse the teff grains several times with filtered water until thoroughly wet.
+- Rinse the grains several times with filtered water until thoroughly wet.
 Drain completely.

 - Lay the sprouting jar on its side to allow the circulation of air.